allezpilates/allezpilates.github.io/_pages/home.md

 > Cecile: wants to stay active during the lockdown.
 We had Pilates twice a week, one in a group class setting and one 1:1 to focus on technique.

-Together, we create a goal-oriented program and agree on the metrics we want to track.
-You will get access to a dashboard to keep track of your progress.
+Together, we create a goal-oriented program and agree on the metrics we want to track and we will review your progress every 8 to 12 weeks.

 The first step is to have a chat to cover your physical condition, current and past injuries and goals so we can establish if and how we can help you.